Who should be City Council District 4's next representive? The candidates tell you who, why, and more

 People are also reading…

-Take the Crosbie Heights neighborhood.
+Take the Crosbie Heights neighborhood just west of downtown.
 Birkes, 72, said his discussions with residents there helped him understand a problem he would not have otherwise fully appreciated.

 “A lot of people are feeling the devaluation of their home value because of boarded-up houses, ones that have been torn down with fires,” he said.
 “There are probably some homeless people living there.